AsmaeFILALI/java-azdo-appservice/README.md

   - Azure Subscription
   - Azure Devops Organisation
   - [Azure resource Manager service connextion](https://azuredevopslabs.com/labs/devopsserver/azureserviceprincipal)
+  - 2 Azure app service provisionned one for dev and one for Qa environement

 ## The Java Microservice:
   - Books service with 2 endpoints: